ilya-chumakov/Skybeam/README.md

 - Handler and behavior contracts are intentionally made similar to MediatR.
 - By now, it's more of a proof-of-concept project.

-If the only feature you need from MediatR is handler decoration, consider opting out.
-Handler decoration (middlewares, pipelines) can be implemented in many other ways:
+If the only feature you need from MediatR is decoration, consider opting out.
+CQRS handler decoration (in a form of middlewares, pipelines, behaviors etc.) can be implemented in many other ways:
 - Reflection + DI: the classic, robust, and most flexible approach - less explicit, not the fastest, and not AOT-friendly.
 - IL weaving: PostSharp etc.
 - Source generation + DI: Skybeam (this project).

 ## How to start
-Reference Skybeam package **directly** in every project having handlers.
-Preferably use `Directory.Build.props` in your solution for reliability.
+Reference Skybeam package **directly** in every project containing handlers.
+Preferably use `Directory.Build.props` in your solution to ensure that.

 Use `Skybeam.IRequestHandler` for the handlers:
 ```cs